Using MapRun on Your Phone – Download MapRun6

 11. Having a paper map is preferred by many but is not essential.
 It is possible to navigate using your phone only.

-12. The control circle is about 40m in diameter.
+12. The control circle has a 20m radius (40m in diameter).
 The GPS/phone may not respond as rapidly as SportIdent dibbers.
 When testing we have found that it is best to carry your phone high on your body.
 An arm band works well.
 If any control points fail to respond please contact us.
 We can look at the tracking and the control and points can be allocated manually.

 13. Make sure your phone is fully charged!